Track screens

 Examples of screen types falling into this category include Product Detail, Event Detail, Conversation/Chat, and User Profile.

-In some cases, there will be screen that can have different layouts/states depending on the user context.
-In this situation, you could append the layout/state value to the screen name.
-Examples:
+Screens can have different layouts or states depending on the user context.
+In this case, append its value to the screen name.

 StateScreen name